Fessovsky/quiz-game/README.md

 ## Trivia game
-Choose difficulty, how many questions you need and categories in settings block.
+Choose difficulty, how many questions you need and categories in settings block.\
-React, HTML, CSS
+Build with React, HTML, CSS

 ## Scripts